condmaker/gensokoyo_shuffle/README.md

 ### Project View
 This project was made by me as the final project for one of my programming subjects in University.

+---
+TOUHOU Project and the Music are made by ZUN™Soft.